ServiceStack/ServiceStack.Text/README.md

 ### JS Utils

-ServiceStack.Text APIs for deserializing arbitrary JSON requires specifying the the Type to deserialize into.
+ServiceStack.Text APIs for deserializing arbitrary JSON requires specifying the Type to deserialize into.
 An alternative flexible approach to read any arbitrary JavaScript or JSON data structures is to use the high-performance and memory efficient JSON utils in
 [#Script](https://sharpscript.net/) implementation of JavaScript.

 ```csharp